About the Program

 Located on the main campus near the Krause Center for Innovation, the observatory provides students and community members with the opportunity for first-hand exploration of the wonders of the universe.
-Regularly scheduled public programs provide close-up views of the Sun, Moon, stars and planets through the observatory's telescopes.
+The observatory is open on Friday nights from 9 to 11 p.m. and on Saturdays from 10 a.m. to noon.

 The Silicon Valley Astronomy Lecture Series

 Founded in 1999, the Silicon Valley Astronomy Lecture Series lectures are presented on six Wednesday evenings during each school year at Foothill College.
 Speakers over the years have included Nobel-prize winners, members of the National Academy of Sciences and many other well-known scientists explaining astronomical developments in everyday language.

 The series, moderated by Foothill College Astronomy instructor emeritus Andrew Fraknoi,

 is sponsored by the Astronomical Society of the Pacific, the SETI Institute, NASA's Ames Research Center and Foothill College.
 Topics range from the exploration of the planets to the speeding

 up of the expanding universe; from planets around other stars to black holes at the